 MaineHousing will maintain this Rule, the HEAP Guide and any other guidance and documents that relate to the administration of the Programs.

 MaineHousing will contract with Subgrantees and other entities to administer the Programs and may, at its discretion, make payments to Eligible Households or Vendors or provide Supplemental Benefits to the extent available.
-MaineHousing will assign at least one Subgrantee to each Service Area to administer the Programs and will select Subgrantees annually based on applications received by June 1st outlining the Subgrantee’s: experience in administering the Programs or similar programs; capacity; availability of other qualified entities within a Service Area; cost efficiency; ability to enhance accessibility to the Programs; schedule for taking Applications; and ability to perform outreach and serve homebound Applicants.
+MaineHousing will assign at least one Subgrantee to each Service Area to administer the Programs and will select Subgrantees annually based on applications received by June 1st outlining the Subgrantee’s: experience in administering the Programs or similar programs; capacity; availability of other qualified entities within a Service Area; cost efficiency; ability to enhance accessibility to the Programs; schedule for taking Applications; and ability to perform outreach and serve homebound Primary Applicants.

 MaineHousing will determine the annual allocation of HEAP funds to each Subgrantee, not including any amount allocated to MaineHousing to pay Benefits.